What is Mindfulness Meditation

 How to Practice Mindfulness meditation

-Mindfulness meditation is meditating on your sense fields without moving with them.
+Mindfulness meditation is meditating on your sense of fields without moving with them.
 Think of us as the unmoving mountain amongst the ocean of drifting clouds.
 We remain as the still observer of our thoughts, feelings, and sensations merely watching them drift in and out.
-This meditation is best practiced while sitting down in a quiet room, with the purpose of training our awareness by heightening the sensitivity of our sense faculties.
-With enhanced senses, we are better able to remain grounded in the present moment without constantly having our attention dragged left and right by wandering thoughts and emotions.

-So what is your experience of mindfulness?
+So what is your experience of mindfulness meditation?
 Are there any important aspects I did not include?
 What are some difficulties you have with being mindful?
 Please share your thoughts in the comments section below! 😁✌

 Thanks for reading 😊